frslabs/octus-ios/README.md

     ///
     /// - Parameters:
     ///   - scanner: The scanner controller object managing the scanning interface.
     ///   - results: The results of the user scanning with the camera.
+    ///   - results.octusResult: return output as NSMutableDictionary.
     /// - Discussion: Your delegate's implementation of this method should dismiss the octus scanner controller. func idScannerController(_ scanner: IdScannerController, didFinishScanningWithResults results: IdScannerResults) {
           DispatchQueue.main.async {